Learn more about endometrial polyps

 Just like skin tags, endometrial polyps are generally harmless.
 Very rarely, they can contain precancerous or even cancerous cells, which is why most of our San Antonio fertility specialists will recommend removing them if they’re found.
 Especially for women with infertility, your fertility doctor will likely recommend removing polyps before treatment to improve your chances of pregnancy success.

-Surgery for endometrial polyps
+Surgery for uterine polyps

 Endometrial polyp surgery is straightforward.
 It is a minor day-surgery procedure that doesn’t require any incisions.
 After you have been given mild IV sedation, a camera about the size of a ballpoint pen is passed into the uterus to search for polyps.
 Small surgical instruments are passed through an opening alongside the camera to grasp and remove the polyp tissue, avoiding damage to the rest of the healthy uterine tissue.

-Our San Antonio fertility specialists have years of experience removing endometrial polyps.
+Our San Antonio fertility specialists have years of experience removing uterine polyps.
 If you have been diagnosed with endometrial polyps, contact our fertility doctors to discuss your options for treatment so you can get on the path to pregnancy.